grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/10-set-response-callback-expectedStatuses.md

 Setting the callback to `null` disables the tagging with `expected_response` and the emitting of `http_req_failed`, effectively reverting to the behaviour prior to v0.31.0.

+It is recommended that if a per request responseCallback is used with the Params it is actually defined once and used instead of creating it on each request.

 ### Example

 <CodeGroup labels={["setResponseCallback-test.js"]}>